 The audio in Russian is intended to help you to practice the prononciation and to memorize the typical patterns.

-Verbs of motion are one of the most hated part of Russian grammar for learners.
-But we are going to show you it is easier than you think.
+Russian verbs of motion are one of the most challenging parts of Russian grammar.
+But we will show you that they are easier than you think.

 This is one more grammar lesson and today we are focusing on verbs.